Social Work (M.S.W.)

 M.S.W.
 Degree Requirements

-An M.S.W. candidate must complete 62 credit hours of 800- or 900-level courses including two, two-semester field internships, comprising a total of 1,240 hours in the field.
+An M.S.W. candidate must complete 62 credit hours of 800- or 900-level courses including two, two-semester internships, comprising a total of 1,240 hours.
 Grades below the B level in a graded course or a "fail" in a credit/fail course are considered failing grades for the purposes of determining academic standing.
 Repeating a course does not remove the original failing grade from the record.
 Graduate students receiving failing grades in 9 or more credits, received either in three courses or in any combination of courses taken twice, will be dismissed from the M.S.W. program.

 Although a significant portion of the curriculum is required, students will be able to complete three elective courses.
 At least one of these must be taken from among Department of Social Work course offerings.